Universal adaptive optics for microscopy through embedded neural network control: Results

 Figure \ref{fig:3-P_results_compile} (a) shows plots of the metrics $\text{y}_\text{I}$ and $\text{y}_\text{F}$ as proxies for correction quality when imaging GFP labelled cells.
 Both \emph{ast4 MLAO} and \emph{4N MLAO} networks successfully improved the imaging quality.
 Similar to the \emph{ast2 MLAO} results in the 2-P demonstrations, \emph{ast4 MLAO} corrected more quickly at first, but converged to a lower correction level.
-In contrast, \emph{4N MLAO} preformed better overall correction, but required more images.
-Panels ii-iv show averaged images in which processes previously hidden below the noise level are revealed through MLAO correction (as highlighted in the white rectangles).
-The example biased images shown in Figure~\ref{fig:3-P_results_compile} (a) i provide an indication of the low raw-data SNR that the MLAO method can successfully use.
+In contrast, \emph{4N MLAO} performed better overall correction, but required more images.
+Panels ii-iv show averaged images in which blurry processes previously hidden below the noise level are revealed and get clearer through MLAO correction (as highlighted in the white rectangles).
+The example biased images shown in the left panel of Figure~\ref{fig:3-P_results_compile} (a) provide an indication of the low raw-data SNR that the MLAO method can successfully use.

 Figure \ref{fig:3-P_results_compile} (b) shows results from imaging calcium activity in a live mouse.
 The \emph{ast4 MLAO} method successfully improved image quality despite the low SNR and fluorescence fluctuations of the sample.
 From both time traces of line 1 and cells A-H, it could be clearly seen that after corrections, signals were increase.
 The \emph{4N MLAO} method failed to correct in this experimental scenario (results not shown).
 We will discuss the likely hypotheses for this in the discussion section.